code-inspect-binder/overview/README.md

 Each failure case is classified into one of these categories based on the error message.
 This classification helps distinguish reproducibility problems caused by the environment from actual bugs in the code.

 ---

-## 8. Notes

-- Missing projects and file mismatches could be due to a lack of formal version control on OSF.
-- Failed builds often highlight real-world challenges in open science reproducibility.
-- All Docker images are standardized for long-term use and reproducibility.

----

-## 9. Funding

 This work was funded by the German Research Foundation (DFG) under project No. 504226141.